 Comfortable working underground and staying away from families for prolonged durations

 Able to work independently with minimum or no supervision or in a team environment

 Like staying up-to-date by attending relevant classes, conferences, and workshops

-Good decision-making skills as their decisions impact miners’ lives, the organization, and the environment
+Good decision-making skills as their decisions impact miners' lives, the organisation, and the environment

 Analytical and logical-thinking skills to put their work plans into a lucid, logical sequence